There is no risk-free level of exposure to secondhand smoke.

 For any environment, the harm from secondhand smoke depends on time spent in the environment and the amount of smoke in that air space.
 However, smoke-filled rooms can have up to six times the air pollution of a busy highway (CDC, 2014).
 Most people spend 90% of their time in two types of environments – home and work.
 Smoke-free workplace laws and voluntary smoke-free home pledges help to reduce the health risks of secondhand smoke.

-The Nevada Clean Indoor Air Act (NCIAA) has reduced the amount of secondhand smoke exposure many Nevadans receive in most public places and indoor places of employment, such as restaurants, movie theaters, and schools.
+The Nevada Clean Indoor Air Act (NCIAA) protects children and adults from secondhand smoke and second hand aerosols exposure in most public places and indoor places of employment, such as restaurants, movie theaters, and schools.
 In 2012 about 30% of Nevadans reported exposure to tobacco smoke on the job at least one day a week compared with more than 40% in 2005 prior to the passage of the NCIAA.
 Unfortunately, there are still many people working in casinos, bars, and other locations who are not protected by the NCIAA and who are exposed daily to secondhand smoke.

 Protect your children and your family by making your home and car smoke-free.
-If you smoke, choose to do so outside and never inside your home or car, even if the windows are down.
+Smoking in another room like a bathroom or bedroom pollutes all the air in your home.
+In an apartment, smoke in one room can go through the whole building.
+Smoking outside in a hall or stairwell does not protect children inside.
+Smoke goes under doors, windows, and through cracks.
 Prohibit others from smoking in your home or car as well.
 Don’t smoke inside, even when children are not present.
 Studies reveal that even if there is not active smoking while children are present, smoke can linger in an enclosed area (like a house or car) for up to seven days after a person has smoked.
 Make sure your children’s day care centers and schools are tobacco-free.
-And avoid places that still allow smoking indoors (CDC, 2014).
+Avoid places that still allow smoking indoors (CDC, 2014).